clydebarrow/esphome-docs-hugo/content/components/climate/climate_ir.md

 - **sensor** (*Optional*, [ID]({{< ref "guides/configuration-types#config-id" >}})): The sensor that is used to measure the ambient temperature.

 {{< note >}}
-The ``greeyac`` protocol in ``heatpumpir`` supports a feature Gree calls "I-Feel".
+The `greeyac` protocol in `heatpumpir` supports a feature Gree calls "I-Feel".
 The handheld remote control has a built-in temperature sensor and it will periodically transmit the temperature from this sensor to the AC unit.
-If a ``sensor`` is provided in the configuration with this model, the sensor's temperature will be transmitted to the ``greeyac`` device in the same manner as the original remote controller.
-How often the temperature is transmitted is determined by the ``update_interval`` assigned to the ``sensor``.
-Note that ``update_interval`` must be less than 10 minutes or the ``greeyac`` device will revert to using its own internal temperature sensor; a value of 2 minutes seems to work well.
-See :doc:`/components/sensor/index` for more information.
+If a `sensor` is provided in the configuration with this model, the sensor's temperature will be transmitted to the `greeyac` device in the same manner as the original remote controller.
+How often the temperature is transmitted is determined by the `update_interval` assigned to the `sensor`.
+Note that `update_interval` must be less than 10 minutes or the `greeyac` device will revert to using its own internal temperature sensor; a value of 2 minutes seems to work well.
+See [/components/sensor/index]({{< ref "/components/sensor/index" >}}) for more information.

 {{< /note >}}